ollls/quartz-h2/README.md

 It uses single java.util.concurrent.ForkJoinPool for JAVA NIO Socket Groups and for evalOn() with CATS Effects.

 Http/2 weights and dependecy are not implemented, for performance reasons.
-Goal was to reach the highest possible throughtput with 10-20 multiple highly paralel http/2 streams relying on excelent CATS Effect fiber manaager.
+Goal was to reach the highest possible throughtput with 10-20 multiple highly paralel http/2 streams relying on excelent CATS Effect fiber manager.

 How to run h2spec: